hack-gpon/hack-gpon.github.io/_ont/ont-huawei-ma5671a-root-web.md

 # TX Fault / Serial

-The stick stays in a perpetual "TX Fault" state since the same SFP pin is used for both serial and TX Fault signaling, if that causes you issues (normally it shouldn't) you can issue the commands below to disable it.
+The stick stays in a perpetual "TX Fault" state since the same SFP pin is used for both serial and TX Fault signaling.
+If that causes you issues (normally it shouldn't), you can issue the commands below to disable it.
 Note that it will disable both the TX Fault signal and Serial on the stick after boot.

 ```sh
 fw_setenv asc0 1
 fw_setenv preboot "gpio set 3;gpio input 100;gpio input 105;gpio input 106;gpio input 107;gpio input 108"
 ```

-In case you need to re-enable it issue the following commands from the bootloader (FALCON)
+In case you need to re-enable it, issue the following commands from the bootloader (FALCON)

 ```sh
 FALCON => setenv asc0 0